ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 this object's ``do()`` method is called instead.
 Rather than just one method in the component manager, LRCs have two.
 The first "submit" method has public scope and is the one called by the ``SubmittedSlowCommand``'s ``do()`` method.
-All this public method does is submit a task to the ``TaskExecutor``'s queue and, among other things, this task's arguments include 1. the second, private scoped, operation method, containing all the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function, now defined in the component manager rather than the device; this is important, as the validity of calling a given command needs to be evaluated when the task is executed rather than when the command is called by the client.
+All this public method does is submit a task to the ``TaskExecutor``'s queue and, among other things, this task's arguments include 1. the second, private scoped, command thread, containing all the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function, now defined in the component manager rather than the device; this is important, as the validity of calling a given command needs to be evaluated when the task is executed rather than when the command is called by the client.
 For this reason, overridden baseclass commands still have an